danyulare/danyulare/README.md

 - 👋 Hi, I’m Daniel Rhoades.
 - 👀 I’m interested in web development, software engineering, and data science/visualization.
 - 🌱 I’m currently learning SQL, Python, and R, and I'm working to become more fluent in HTML, CSS, and JavaScript.
-- 💞️ I’m looking to collaborate on projects that focus on user experience, information conveyance, and critical problem-solving.
+- 💞️ I’m looking to collaborate on projects that provide real-world value to users and community stakeholders.
 - 📫 You can reach me at rhoadesdaniel22@gmail.com.

 <!---